tunlusoy/Data-Science-Resources/README.md

 - [Certified Analytics Professionals](https://www.certifiedanalytics.org/): CAP® is the premier global professional certification for analytics practitioners.

+- [Certified Business Intelligence Professionals (CBIP)](https://tdwi.org/cbip): The CBIP certification program is intended for senior-level personnel in the information systems and technology industry with a focus on data management and business analytics.
+The cert demonstrates that you are up-to-date with BI technologies and are knowledgeable about best practices, solutions, and emerging trends.

 - [ONNX - Open Neural Network Exchange Format - The new open ecosystem for interchangeable AI models](https://onnx.ai/): Open ecosystem for interchangeable AI models.

   ONNX is a open format to represent deep learning models.
 With ONNX, AI developers can more easily move models between state-of-the-art tools and choose the combination that is best for them.
 ONNX is developed and supported by a community of partners.